🇩🇰

 • Innovative business plan approved by Danish Business Authority expert panel

-• Business must have growth potential and benefit Danish economy
+• Business must have growth potential and be innovative (restaurants, retail, and basic trades are excluded)

 • Valid passport